juliendelplanque/DBBrowser/repository/DBBrowser.package/DBBCommand.class/README.md

-I am an abstract command the user can use in the DBBBrowser.
+I am an abstract command.